 To install the fire box in to pre-cast flue starter blocks, there must be at least 180mm from the mounting face of the fire to the rear of the pre-cast flue starter block to allow sufficient space for debris collection.
 It is important to consider this depth when choosing a fire surround as the thickness of the fire surround must be sufficient to give a total depth of at least 180 mm to the rear of the starter block, otherwise there will be insufficient depth.
-To increase this depth the optional black 50mm spacer frame may be purchased, (not available for use with the Camber HE models) this will reduce the depth required to 130mm or the fire surround may be packed away from the wall using suitable non-combustible board, providing the installation is correctly sealed.
-If in doubt about the suitability of the fire contact the manufacturer for advice before proceeding.
 This fire has been designed to fit standard 100mm pre-cast starter blocks with 3 inch rebated surrounds and a 10mm plaster wall covering.
 It is important to ensure that the pre-cast flue is in good condition and is free from extruded mortar or sealant from between the flue blocks.